moghi005/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral scholar at the University of California, Davis.
+I am a postdoctoral scholar in the Digital Agriculture Lab at the University of California, Davis.
 I am passionate about conducting interdisciplinary research centered at the food-water-energy nexus.
 My current research focuses on applying innovative technologies (LiDAR and multispectral/hyperspectral imaging), automation (UAVs), and artificial intelligence (machine learning and deep learning algorithms) in agriculture to facilitate the digital revolution in agriculture.